tumarkin/vandelay/README.md

 * **DONE** Allow for missing data in variable lists (useful when multiple estimation results files are joined)
 * **DONE** Allow data commands to end with a semicolon
 * **DONE** 0.00000 is changed to <0.00001 (for arbitrary number of zeros)
+* **DONE** Warn user when a name for a substitution embeds another, but allow for substitutions in substitutions.
+           (Unnecessary with Dhall templating)

 # Contributing